Register

 When To Use This:

-Use this Option | Purchase Agreement when you need real development control — not a handshake deal, not an email thread, and not a studio-only contract that doesn’t fit an indie workflow.
+Use this Option | Purchase Agreement when you need real development control, not a handshake deal, not an email thread, and not a studio-only contract that doesn’t fit an indie workflow.

-This agreement is ideal:
+This agreement is the right tool when:

 About

+An Option | Purchase Agreement is the legal foundation of development.
 It gives a producer the exclusive right to develop, shop, finance, and ultimately acquire the underlying rights to a creative work.
+Without one, you cannot legally pitch, attach talent, or raise money, and you have nothing to show a distributor who asks about chain of title.

 What Filmmakers Get Wrong About Option Agreements